dbljump/api-docs-slate/source/includes/articles/games/_create.md

 }
 ```

 Create a new game article.
 User must be an editor or admin.
+The genres relationship cannot be edited.

 * User authentication: required
 * Authorization level: editor or admin